eventide-project/docs/core-concepts/messages-and-messaging/messaging.md

 ## Endpoints

-The generic term for the source process that a message comes from or destination process where it is sent is _endpoint_.
+The generic term for the source process that a message comes from or the destination process where it is sent is _endpoint_.

 The term _endpoint_ is often used informally as a substitute for _service_ in Service-Oriented Architectures, like Microservice Architecture.